flutter/website/get-started/codelab/index.md

 <ol markdown="1">
 <li markdown="1"> You can easily change an app's theme by configuring
     the ThemeData class.
-Our app uses the default Theme, but you can use themes to make the app reflect your branding.
+Your app currently uses the default theme, but you'll be changing the primary color to be white.

 Change the app's theme to white by adding the highlighted code to MyApp: